 Some positions are temporary, permanent, year-round, and seasonal.
 As in any job, advancement opportunities increase as your ability and skills develop.
-There are several career paths in wildland firefighting, from hand crew to a smokejumper.
+There are several career paths in wildland firefighting, from hand crew to smokejumper.
 Some positions are more general, while others require specialized skills and training.
 Wildland firefighting jobs you should consider:

 - Fuel Crew

 - Engine Crew

 - Hotshot Crew

 A fuel crew is usually made up of 10 members.
 Their responsibility is for fuel-related wildland fire tasks such as clearing fuels (shrubs, woodlands, or timber), applying chemicals to unwanted fuels, and reducing hazardous fuel.
 A fuel crew’s ultimate goal is to restore fire-adapted ecosystems and understand the before and after fire effects.